Updated April 14, 2023

-In terms of ethical hacking, software means gaining unauthorized access to data in a system or computer.
-The person who carries out online hacking is referred to as Hacker.
-There are three different types of ethical hacking software which are mentioned below :
+Ethical hacking software helps attain authorized unauthorized access to data in a system or computer.
+The person who carries out online hacking is a Hacker.
+There are three different types of ethical hacking software, which are as follows:

-White hat hacker is people those who break security for non-malicious reasons.
+White hat hackers are people who break security for non-malicious reasons.
 It may be to test their own security system.
 These people find possible loopholes in ethical hacking software or systems report them to get them fixed.
-They are also referred to as “ethical hacker”.
-For, e.g., A Certified Ethical Hacker (CEH) hired by the corporate firm to find flaws in the ethical hacking software.
-And those certified ethical hackers are with CEH Certification or Ethical Hacking Certification, which is gained by clearing the CEH exam.
+They are also referred to as “ethical hackers”.
+E.g., A Certified Ethical Hacker (CEH) hired by a corporate firm to find flaws in the ethical hacking software.
+And those certified ethical hackers have CEH Certification or Ethical Hacking Certification, which one attains by clearing the CEH exam.

-Black hat hacker is people those who break the security of the system or ethical hacking software for malicious reasons or for personal benefits.
-These people generally form illegal hacking groups and work to break into any secure networks in order to destroy, modify or even steal confidential data such as credit card details, banking details, etc. They are also referred to as “crackers”.
+Black hat hackers are people who break the security of the system or ethical hacking software for malicious reasons or personal benefits.
+These people generally form illegal hacking groups and work to break into any secure networks in order to destroy, modify or even steal confidential data, such as credit card details, banking details, etc. They are also referred to as “crackers”.

-Grey hat hacker people come between white hat and black hat hacker.
-These people survey the system and find loopholes or any security defects and report it to the administrator.
+Grey hat hackers come between white hat and black hat hackers.
+These people survey the system, find loopholes or any security defects, and report it to the administrator.
 At times the grey hat hacker reports these security flaws to the world instead of a group of people.
 At certain times they may offer to correct the defect for a fee.
 These people perform hacking without any personal gain.